 The myth sketched out here was handed down with its related ceremony until this day it rests with the elders of the Marika family, a family of great and prolific artists who are now known and appreciated widely.
 This spread of their art was necessary: although it took until the 20th century for europeans to work their way to Arnhem Land, by the 1960’s Mawalan 1 Marika, the then religious leader, artist and musician to whom the myth of the Djang’kawu then belonged, saw that mining was destroying his ancestral land.
 He used his art to show his people’s claim to the land was ancient, his public art, bark paintings of the land and the myth, was often political in the most natural way.
 He taught his sons and daughters to paint too and got his whole wider family involved.
 He led protest dances and sent petitions painted on bark to the government demanding recognition of his people’s right to the land.
 When he got up to give a speech, he would say ‘I, Mawalan Marika, am the direct descendant of the Djang’kawu.’
 Though the mines have destroyed many places in Arnhem Land, Mawalan was successful.
 His people were granted ownership their own land under Australian law too, which now covers most of Arnhem Land including Yalangbara beach, that sacred beach which the current religious leader, another Marika, has put off limit to the miners who recently had their eye on it for the minerals in its sand.

 Warumuk is a kind of night journey through the universe, ending with the Morning Star, and it is also a kind of calendar.
 There are seven parts: “Evening Star Djurrpun”, “Julpan”, “Milky Way Badurru”, “Full Moon Ngalindi”, “Eclipse Gungama”, “Seven Sisters”, “Morning Star Barnumbirr.”The Morning Star (Venus), as herald of a new beginning, a day which never existed before, is clearly an important symbol in the myth of the Djang’kawu, and it is often a subject in the art of Central and North East Arnhem Land, where it is related to the dramatic seasonal changes which in that part of the world are as great as night to day.
-The Morning Star is associated with the yam’s flowering, a staple, which occurs from January to March, late in the wet season.[3.
-Willy Caruana, Aboriginal Art, Thames and Hudson's World of Art, 1993.]
-The innumerable rivers of Arnhem Land swell in the wet season, filling with water and fish.
+The Morning Star is associated with the yam’s flowering, a staple, which occurs from January to March, late in the wet season.3 The innumerable rivers of Arnhem Land swell in the wet season, filling with water and fish.
 But Warumuk begins with the Evening Star (also Venus) who appears after the sun is gone, marking a different sort of change, a change like the engulfment into the theatre when the house lights dim, similar to Sappho’s poem (the Greeks called the Morning Star Hesperus):

 Hesperus, you bring